laupierre/RNA-Seq_human_pipeline/README.md

 STAR version 2.7.10b
 R version 4.2.2 Patched

-The Singularity containers are in /projects/ncrrbt_share_la/dev_pipe and are the same used for mouse RNA-Seq.
+The Singularity containers are in /projects/ncrrbt_share_la/dev_pipe and are the same used for the mouse RNA-Seq.
 The human indexes are located in: /projects/ncrrbt_share_la/dev_pipe2/
 See human_indexes for details on how the STAR and salmon indexes are made.